StudySmarter - The all-in-one study app.

 Essentially, they allow us to make conclusions based on our experiments.

-You’re are conducting an experiment where you ask participants to solve math problems after 8 hours of sleep, and then you repeat the experiment.
+You conduct an experiment asking participants to solve math problems after 8 hours of sleep and then repeat the experiment.
 Still, this time participants have to solve math problems after no sleep.

 The accepted level of statistical significance in psychology is <0.05.
 We reject the null hypothesis if there is less than a 5% chance our results are due to chance.

-Wilcoxon’s signed-rank test is equivalent to the paired t-test, an inferential statistic.
-We use paired-tests to test the statistical significance of data from research using within-participants research designs.
+Wilcoxon’s signed-rank test is equivalent to the parametric paired t-test.
+We use paired tests to test the statistical significance of data from research using within-participants research designs.

-Within-participants design involves testing the same group of participants twice, and they experience every condition.
-The data used in a Wilcoxon signed-rank test is ordinal data, and it is a repeated measures or matched design.
+Within-participant design involves testing the same group of participants twice, and they experience every condition.
+The data used in a Wilcoxon signed-rank test is ordinal data, and it is a repeated measure or matched design.

 W = test statistic